stajichlab/SOP_data/Data_and_Code/NCBI_deposit.md

 # Metagenome-assembled genomes

 Instructions are [here](https://www.ncbi.nlm.nih.gov/genbank/wgsfaq/#metagen).
-First, create a BioProject and then create a Biosample for any host or environmental 'metagenome' samples of orgin (the "physical" biosamples) as decribed above.
+First, create a BioProject and then create a Biosample for any host or environmental 'metagenome' samples of origin (the "physical" biosamples) as decribed above.
 Next email genomes@ncbi.nlm.nih.gov with a list of proposed taxonomic names for each MAG at its lowest rank for NCBI to review.

 > Here are the MAG names I sent to NCBI for consideration:
 > * Wolbachia sp.